Herbert Akroyd Stuart: Death

-In 1900, he moved to Australia and set up a company Sanders & Stuart with his brother Charles, late in life moving back to Yorkshire, England.
-He died on 19 February 1927 in Halifax of throat cancer, and was buried in All Souls church in Boothtown, Halifax.
+In 1900, he moved to Australia and set up a company Sanders & Stuart with his brother Charles.
+He died on 19 February 1927 in Perth, Australia of throat cancer.
+His body was transported back to England and was buried in All Souls Cemetery in Boothtown, Halifax, Yorkshire.
+All Souls Church was built at the sole expense of his maternal uncle, Edward Akroyd.

 The University of Nottingham has hosted the Akroyd-Stuart Memorial Lecture on occasional years in his memory since 1928.
 One was presented by Sir Frank Whittle in 1946.
 Akroyd Stuart had worked with Professor William Robinson in the late 19th century, who was professor of engineering from 1890 to 1924 at University College Nottingham.

 Akroyd-Stuart also left money to the Institution of Mechanical Engineers, Royal Aeronautical Society and Institute of Marine Engineering, which provided for their respective bi-annual Akroyd-Stuart Prizes.